toolness/mediastore/README.md

 * `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
 For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.
+* `STORAGE_BACKEND_URL` contains information about the backend to use for storing uploads.
+Currently, the only available option is Amazon S3, specified by a URL of the form `s3://access-key:secret@bucket-name`.